New Credit Card Rules - A Summary of the Credit CARD Act of 2009

 - Creditors must use the legal definition for the terms fixed rate and prime rate.

-Extensions of credit to consumers Under the Age of 21
+Extensions of Credit to Consumers Under Age 21

 - the signature of a parent, guardian, other qualified individual willing to take financial responsibility for the debt;

-- information indicating an independent means of repaying any credit extended; or
+- information indicating an independent way to repay any credit extended; or

 - proof that the applicant has completed a certified financial literacy or financial education course.